gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 The reference cycle is broken.
 If we now click on one button and the other button is not there anymore, the closure will simply not be called.
-Notice however that we kept the strong reference to `number`.
+Notice however that we kept the *strong* reference to `number`.
-If we had only used weak references, `number` would have been dropped and the closure would have never been called.
+If we had a *weak* reference, noone would have kept `number` alive and the closure would have never been called.

 Thinking about this, `button_increase` and `button_decrease` are also dropped at the end of the scope of `on_activate`.
-Who the maintains the ownership of the buttons?
+Who then keeps the buttons alive?

 <span class="filename">Filename: src/main.rs</span>